FlagOpen/FlagData/flagdata/deduplication/README.md

-# data preprocessing phase > Data deduplication
+# Data preprocessing phase > Data deduplication
 The following describes in detail how to use distributed capabilities for data deduplication

-first.
+First.
 Build a Spark standalone cluster (1 master2 worker)
 1. Install jdk

 a.
 Download the jdk package